Dear ICCS member

-As you should know by now, the 2018 ICCS conference will be held in Rome, Italy.
-September 27-29 are the dates to mark with a thick pen in your calendar.
+As you certainly know, the 2018 ICCS conference will be held in Rome, Italy.
+September 27-29 are the dates to mark.
 Now you have one more reason to visit the Eternal City (as if you needed one).
 Educational Chairman Mario De Gennaro will be our host and Pope Francis will bless the event (I presume).
+We are happy to collaborate with the European Society for Pediatric Urology during this event.
+We are also happy to announce that our friend and scientific father-figure professor Jens Peter Nørgaard of Aarhus fame has accepted to act as the Kelm Hjälmås memorial speaker.